siddk/trends-sentiment/README.md

 2. NLTK, and all its dependencies
 3. NLTK Data, which contain all the training corpora

-You may also run into an OSerror while running the train function for the Naive Bayes classifier, in which case you should increase your open file limit to > 2000.
+You may also run into an OS Error while running the train function for the Naive Bayes classifier, in which case you should increase your open file limit to > 2000.

 ###sentiment_classifier.py###